koddist/jobs-angular-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.

 ## Todos

+### Create a new development branch
+- branch should be named dev-your-name
+- features should be implemented in feature branches feat/name-of-feature
+- merge the features into your dev branch when they are completed

 ### Add a service for querying the jobs 24/7 webservice
 Endpoints:
 - get positions from http://localhost:3030/positions